Boomtown (2002 TV series): Critical response

 Boomtown received largely positive reviews from critics.
 On Rotten Tomatoes, the first season has an approval rating of 96% with an average score of 10/10 based on 26 reviews.
 The website's critical consensus is, "Boomtown gives the police procedural innovative pep with its dense ensemble and warring perspectives, bringing a refreshing moral ambiguity to primetime."
 On Metacritic, the first season has a score of 89 out of 100 based on 31 reviews, signifying "universal acclaim".

 Awards and nominations

-DVD release
+Home media

-Lionsgate Home Entertainment release Season 1 of Boomtown on DVD in Region 1 on July 20, 2004.
+Lionsgate Home Entertainment has released the first season of Boomtown on DVD in Region 1 on July 20, 2004.
 Season 1 was subsequently released in Region 2 as well.
-Despite strong sales of season one and popular demand on TV-DVD websites, season 2 was never released in the USA or UK.
-The season two episodes were made available, however, on the French DVD box set Boomtown Complet, which also includes a short interview with French film critic Alain Carraze, who offers comments about the show.
+Despite strong sales of season 1 and popular demand on TV-DVD websites, season 2 was never released in the USA or UK.
+The season 2 episodes were made available on the french DVD box set Boomtown Complet, which also includes a short interview with French film critic Alain Carraze, who offers comments about the show.
 The DVD's released in the United States contain an optional commentary soundtrack by individuals who were involved in making the show but this is absent from the French and British DVD releases.

 The Region 1 release has been discontinued and is now out of print.

+As of 2025, this show isn't available for streaming on Peacock, but was available on Amazon Prime Video before being removed in January 2021.
+Comcast has yet to release a complete series of the show on the said streaming service.

+International distribution rights for the series are currently held by MGM.